DavidLapous/multipers-signed-measure/README.md

 # Multiparameter Persistence using Signed Measures
+Scikit-style multiparameter persistent homology python library, using signed measure and their representation for machine learning.

 ## Installation
 This python library has a C++ backend which needs to be installed.